Nationals' Strasburg placed on 10-day IL with neck strain - WHIZ News

 Strasburg allowed one run on one hit and two walks while throwing only 30 pitches.
 He is 1-2 with a 4.57 ERA in five starts.

-Strasburg has won 113 games in 12 seasons, all with Washington, but has made only two starts since posting an 18-6 record and 3.32 ERA in 2019.
+Strasburg has won 113 games in 12 seasons, all with Washington, but has made only seven starts since posting an 18-6 record and 3.32 ERA in 2019.

 “I know he’s frustrated because he feels he let the team down and let me down but I don’t want him to even think like that,” Martinez said.